-Although the country is currently going through various relaxations on lockdown guidelines, it is still unsafe to travel through the country especially in the heavily affected areas.
-The number of cases has crossed 1.1 crore, even though the recovery rate has also increased.
+Most states in the country are currently in the process of easing lockdown restrictions.
+It is unsafe to travel through the country especially in the heavily affected areas.
+The number of cases is nearing the 3-crore mark, even though the recovery rate has also increased.
 It is advisable to limit the travel within the states which are least affected, and strictly adhere to social distancing and other guidelines.

 What about the hospitality industry?

 Many states and union territories of India like Puducherry, Kerala, Goa, and Northeastern states depend highly upon tourism for their economies.
-The state governments have moved to relax restrictions on a few hospitality and tourism facilities.
-Domestic tourism is gradually taking shape post the lockdown and ease of restrictions.
+The state governments had started to relax restrictions on a few hospitality and tourism facilities, but the recent increase in caseload has made the government backtrack.